Get the Recipe

-Ok, so it's not made 100 percent from pantry staples, but if you've got a jar of Thai curry paste in your fridge (and you should—the stuff lasts forever!), some chicken or vegetable stock on the shelves, and a box of noodles (even pasta will do), then a hearty, fresh, filling, and tasty dinner is just a chicken breast and a few herbs away.
+Ok, so it's not made 100 percent from pantry staples, but if you've got a jar of Thai curry paste in your fridge (and you should—the stuff lasts forever!), some chicken or vegetable stock on the shelves, and a box of noodles, then a hearty, fresh, filling, and tasty dinner is just a chicken breast and a few herbs away.

 The soup is not traditional by any means, but jarred Thai red curry paste shares many flavors in common with traditional tom yum soup—the lemongrass, chilies, and galangal, for instance—so it makes a pretty good substitute for the real deal.
 I start by frying the paste in a bit of oil to help bloom and deepen its flavors, then whisk in some canned broth, fish sauce, sugar, and lime juice, along with a couple small pieces of chicken breast.
 In the time the chicken takes to cook through, you can cook noodles in a separate pot.